 Ask me about...

-Social Studies, Business, CTE, Leadership
+Social Studies, CTE

 Student Services

-Student Last Names: Mi - Sc
+Student Last Names: O - Sh

-9th Grade - Class of 2026
+9th Grade

 During her time here she has been a high school math teacher, teacher on administrative assignment, and assistant principal at Osbourn Park High School.
 She spent eight years in central office in both the Office of Professional Learning as the Leadership Development Coordinator and the Office of Student Management and Alternative Programs, where she served as the Supervisor of Student Management.
 In 2018, Mrs. Riddle came to Colgan High School as an assistant principal.
+In 2024, Mrs. Riddle was recognized by the Virginia Association of Secondary School Principals (VASSP) as the Assistant Principal of the Year.

 Mrs. Riddle earned a Bachelor's of Science degree in Mathematics from Longwood University, and Master's in Educational Leadership from George Mason University.
 In her spare time, she likes to spend time with her husband, daughter, and two dogs.